-5 ways you can restore and protect habitat
+5 ways you can protect habitat and wildlife

-Our river corridor's prairies, wetlands and woodlands are home to thousands of species of wildlife.
-You can nurture and help protect their habitat as you enjoy our great outdoors.
+Our river corridor's prairies, wetlands and woodlands are home to thousands of wildlife species.
+Here are five ways you can nurture and help protect their habitat.

 Small but mighty, pollinators have an enormous job.
-Without them, most plants, including the crops we eat, couldn't fruit.
-That would cause food shortages for wildlife and people alike.
+Without them, most plants (including the crops we eat) couldn't fruit.
+Loss of pollinators would cause food shortages for wildlife and people alike.

 If you rent or live in the city, you may feel like converting part of a small yard to pollinator habitat couldn't impact much.
 But pollinators are actually drawn to patch-like gardens.
 They serve as crucial oases, especially in urban and residential neighborhoods where habitat can be scarce.
-So plant some pollinator favorites like milkweed, coneflower and aster; then see who drops by.
-Check out fmr.org/pollinators for more resources.
+So plant some pollinator favorites like milkweed, coneflower and aster, then see who drops by.
+Check out our page on pollinators for more resources on how to help.

-And if you're an educator who’d like your students to monitor an FMR restoration site, let us know.
+And if you're an educator who wants to explore monitoring an FMR restoration site with your students, let us know.
 Check out our youth education opportunities or contact our youth coordinator at email@example.com.